mlabonne/llm-autoeval/README.md

 ### Tokens

+Tokens use Colab's Secrets tab.
+Create two secrets called "runpod" and "github" and add the corresponding tokens you can find as follows:

 * **Runpod**: Please consider using my [referral link](https://runpod.io?ref=9nvk2srl) if you don't have an account yet.
 You can create your token [here](https://www.runpod.io/console/user/settings) under "API keys" (read & write permission).
 You'll also need to transfer some money there to start a pod.
 * **GitHub**: You can create your token [here](https://github.com/settings/tokens) (read & write, can be restricted to "gist" only).